MiamiOH-CSE274/Interactive-Debugging/README.md

 * 9.a) What is the bug in the printing loop?

+If the bug occurs in print method.
+The only possible place that causes this bug is on line 119 : outfile << grid[i*sideLength + i ];
+Therefore, I added grid[i*sideLength + i] on my watch list to track its value.
+I set my breakpoint on line 115(At the beginning of nested-loop) and step over until the value of i is 3(I think it is enough).
+I realized the value of grid[i*sideLength + i] remains the same up to the third line in the grid.
+So I certainly can say grid[i*sideLength + i] is wrong.

 Step 10
 -------
 In the previous step you should have discovered that the “grid[i*sideLength +i]” is incorrect … you really wanted “grid[i*sideLength + j]”.
 Make the fix, and re-run your code to see if we are closer to having correct output.